minio/docs/source/reference/minio-mc/mc-support-inspect.rst

 The :mc:`mc support inspect` command collects the data and metadata associated to objects at the specified path.
 MinIO assembles this data from each backend drive storing an :ref:`erasure shard <minio-erasure-coding>` for each specified object.

 The command produces an encrypted zip file that includes all matching files with their respective *host+drive+path*.

+.. versionchanged:: RELEASE.2023-01-11T03-14-16Z

+   The file uploads to MinIO for use by the engineering team in support efforts.
+   The file saves the the current working directory in the event the file does not successfully upload (such as in an airgapped environment).

 .. versionchanged:: RELEASE.2022-12-12T19-27-27Z